Microsoft Mouse

 The Microsoft Mouse is a computer mouse released by Microsoft in 1983.
 It is the first mouse released by the company, and it was bundled with the first versions of Microsoft Word, and/or Notepad (inclusion of these two programs varied in the initial product release), an on-screen teaching tutorial, a musical piano program, a game, and one of the first home computer color bitmap creation programs, called “Doodle,” for an initial price of $195.

 The Microsoft Mouse has a pair of green buttons.
 As with other mice at the time, the Microsoft Mouse uses a steel ball for tracking.
 The Japanese company Alps Electric produced the mouse.
+The mouse followed the release onto market of another by Mouse Systems in 1982.

 The initial version uses a DB-25 serial port.
 Later versions were available with an InPort ISA interface, requiring a Microsoft bus card to be installed in the computer or a DE-9 serial connector.
 All versions of the Microsoft Mouse could be used with MS-DOS compatible systems.